-Where you live and how you get to your classes are important to your university life.
-Lakehead gives you information to help you decide whether you should apply for residence or seek housing off campus.
-If you live off campus, you’ll also get information on public transportation options and availability of parking services to help you with your commute.
+Lakehead provides the information you need to help you decide whether you should apply for residence or seek housing off campus.
+If you live off campus, you’ll also get information about public transportation options and availability of parking services to help you with your commute.

-Some residences available to upper-year students only, which could allow you to live in residence after your first year.
+Some residences available to upper-year students only, so it is possible for you to live in residence after your first year.

 Whether you live in residence or off campus, finding a place to eat is made easier with Lakehead’s meal plans, which give you access to both on- and off-campus vendors.

 Residence life is about more than where you live – it is where you will find a community.
-With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.
+With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom, while getting to know students from different programs.

 Lakehead has partnered with Thunder Bay Transit to offer affordable year-round transportation through the U-Pass system.
 You can use your student card with a special sticker to access the Thunder Bay Transit system.

 Lakehead offers parking on campus with a designated parking pass.
 Rates differ for each lot.
-Check out Parking at Lakehead for information on rates and locations.